carrieprice78/website/content/publications/index.md

 <br>

 ## Posters and Presentations  <a name="posters"></a>

+Lockwood, C.M., **Price, C.** (2023 Jul 6). _My paper was not accepted, what did I do wrong; ...
+Submitting wisely for publication._ Winter Program of the University of São Paulo, Brazil School of Nursing. https://www.youtube.com/live/GIJM422jY_M?feature=share&t=3052

 Price, C. (2022).
 Bit by Byte: Building Best Practices in Data Literacy [Poster].
 Medical Library Association (MLA) Annual Meeting and Exhibition, New Orleans, LA.